Welcome to the Jefferson Garden!

 - Our teachers use the garden as an outdoor learning space – victory garden, butterfly/pollinator garden, bug motel, and outdoor classroom (have a seat in the “Magnolia Room”) to explore lessons around math, geography, art, English and more!

-- Our Fall Festival will be held on the evening of October 28th from 6-8:30p!
+- Our Fall Festival will be held on the evening of Thursday, October 26th from 6-9p!
 Families and community members are invited to come enjoy a night under the stars around the garden – this wonderful evening features music by Jefferson’s choir, orchestra, and band along with seasonal snacks (apples, pumpkin bread, and popcorn) and an outdoor movie!

 - Lawns2Lettuce4Lunch is planted in April and served in June – Jefferson grown lettuces are enjoyed by all during lunch!